ich777/docker-terraria-server/README.md

 Update Notice: Change the game version to whatever version do you want and restart the docker.

+CONSOLE: To connect to the console open up the terminal on the host machine and type in: 'docker exec -u terraria -ti [Name of your Container] screen -xS Terraria' (without quotes) to exit the screen session press CTRL+A and then CTRL+D or simply close the terminal window in the first place.

 ## Env params

 | Name | Value | Example |